Drug Evaluation Committee 2021-16 Location of Investigational Drug Administration File

 Question

-At the site where I am conducting clinical trials, the investigational new drug control file has been stored together with the investigational new drug on the storage shelf in the pharmacy department.
-However, the pharmacy asked us to store the investigational new drug files on the shelves of each SMO because the storage space became too tight.
+At the Investigator Site where I am conducting clinical trial operations, the investigator files have been stored together with the investigational drug in the storage cabinet of the Pharmacy Department.
+However, the pharmacy department requested that the investigational new drug files be stored on the shelves of each SMO due to storage space constraints.

 The drugs were kept on the shelves of the Pharmacy Department, and the files were kept on the shelves of the SMO in the Clinical Trial Management Office next to the Pharmacy Department (the SMO managed the shelves and controlled the keys), resulting in a situation where the SMO managed the files.

-We explained to the Pharmacy Department that the file is managed by the investigational drug manager and contains documents related to investigational drug management, such as the investigational drug management protocol, and therefore must be stored together with the investigational drug in the Pharmacy Department, but this was understood as "idealistic".
-The SOP at the site does not include a record of storage of investigational drug management files, and the contract between the site and each SMO states "assistance with investigational drug management (checking medication status and remaining drug quantities, delivery and return, and record storage)," and I thought that record storage might fall under that category.
+We explained to the Pharmacy Department that the investigational drug management file is managed by the investigational drug manager and contains documents related to investigational drug management, such as the investigational drug management protocol, and therefore must be stored together with the investigational drug in the Pharmacy Department, but this was understood as "idealistic".
+The Investigator Site's SOP does not include a record of the storage of investigational drug management files, and the contract between the Investigator Site and each SMO states "assistance with investigational drug management (checking medication status and remaining drug quantities, delivery and return, and record keeping)," and I thought that record keeping would fall under that category.

 Am I wrong in understanding that "both the investigational new drug and the investigational new drug management file are kept together?
-Or is it correct to say that each SMO stores the investigational new drug in consideration of the situation in the pharmacy department of the site?
+Or is it correct to say that each SMO should store them in consideration of the status of the Investigator Site's pharmacy department?

 Your question is correct in that both the investigational new drug and the investigational new drug management file should be stored together. < p/>